 By accepting state financial aid, you agree to the conditions listed below.
 If you have questions or find that you cannot comply with these conditions, please contact your institution’s financial aid office.

 - You must meet the requirements for Washington State residency.

-- You do not owe a repayment to any federal or state grant or scholarship nor are you in default on a state or federal student loan.
+- You do not owe a repayment to any state grant or scholarship nor are you in default on a state student loan.

 - You must be enrolled in an eligible program and not be pursuing a degree in theology.